auth0-sandbox/auth0-application-development/module02-instructions.md

         scope: 'openid profile email read:totals read:reports',
     ```

-1. We already added a try...catch to the endpoint for the home page.
+1. NOTE: the application already has a try...catch for the API call in the endpoint for the home page.
-You do not have to add this, how you can use fetch to call an API is outside the class scope:
+You do not have to add this, but we will explain it; fetch is outside the class scope:
     ```js
     app.get("/", async (req, res) => {
         let locals = { user: req.oidc && req.oidc.user, total: null, count: null }